Computability Theory, Nonstandard Analysis, and their connections: Special fan functionals and their computational properties

 Now observe that $\{\overline{f_{\alpha}}h(f_{\alpha}) : \alpha \leq \alpha^h\}$ is definable as the closure set of a non-monotonic arithmetical inductive definition relative to $h$, so this set will have complexity $\Delta^1_2$ relative to $h$.
 The extraction of $\Theta(h)$ is arithmetical in this set, so the graph of $\Theta$ is $\Delta^1_2$, and $\Theta$ is computable in $\exists^3$.
-A finer analysis is in Theorem~\ref{mooi}. \end{proof} As is clear from the final part, one needs far less that $\exists^3$ to capture the construction from the proof, but it may be difficult to isolate a weaker `nice' functional in which the special fan functional is computable.
+A finer analysis is in Theorem~\ref{mooi}. \end{proof} As it happens, Borel's construction from \cite{opborrelen}*{p.~52} can be applied to our notion of canonical cover, yielding a $\Theta$-functional in the same way as the previous proof.
+We will refer to the one constructed in the proof of Theorem \ref{import3} as \emph{Borel's $\Theta$}.
+Moreover, one needs far less that $\exists^3$ to capture the construction from the proof, but it may be difficult to isolate a weaker `nice' functional in which the special fan functional is computable.
 Furthermore, we can refine the previous result to `computation via a term of G\"odel's $T$' if we allow Feferman's mu operator as an additional parameter.
 Let $\SC(\xi)$ be $(\exists^3)$ without the leading existential quantifier.
-We refer to \cite{barwise}*{C.7} for an introduction to inductive definitions. \begin{thm} There is a term $t^{(2\times 3)\di 3}$ of G\"odel's $T$ such that
+We refer to \cite{barwise}*{C.7} for an introduction to inductive definitions, while the connection between the latter and $\Theta$-functionals is investigated in \cite{dagcie18}. \begin{thm} There is a term $t^{(2\times 3)\di 3}$ of G\"odel's $T$ such that

 and \eqref{pate} is provable in $\EPA^{\omega*}+\X$, where $\X$ expresses that sets may be defined via non-monotonic inductive definitions, and that such sets are $\Delta^1_2$ in the parameters. \end{thm} \begin{proof} First of all, let $\Theta$ be as constructed in the proof of Theorem \ref{import3} and recall that $C$ denotes Cantor space.
-As observed in the proof of Theorem \ref{import3}, the graph of $\Theta$ is $\Sigma^1_2$, i.e.\ the formula $\Theta(h^{2}) = \big\langle m^{0},\langle f_1^{1} , . . . , f^{1}_k\rangle\big\rangle $ is equivalent to a $\Sigma_{2}^{1}$-formula with parameters as shown.
+As observed in the proof of Theorem \ref{import3}, the graph of $\Theta$ is $\Sigma^1_2$, i.e.\ the formula $\Theta(h^{2}) = \langle f_1^{1} , . . . , f^{1}_k\rangle $ is equivalent to a $\Sigma_{2}^{1}$-formula with parameters as shown.
 Assuming this claim, there is a primitive recursive predicate $S_0$ such that